ozencem/live-coin-prices/README.md

 # Live Coin Prices

 Live Coin Prices (LCP) is a real-time cryptocurrency price monitoring website.
 Prices are taken from various exchanges and updated as soon as new data becomes available.
+LCP is written in Scala and is powered by Play!
+Framework, Akka Streams and Akka Http.

 For a live demo, please visit: http://live-coin-prices.herokuapp.com/